We can help with:

 Hones Lawyers specialise in finding solutions between parties through various avenues that are cost-effective and most efficient.

-Our strategies have helped many clients with their lease disputes throughout NSW.
+Our strategies have helped many clients with their commercial lease disputes throughout NSW.

 Lease Disputes Due to Covid-19 – How We Can Assist

 During the pandemic period or a reasonable subsequent recovery period, landlords must not terminate a lease for non-payment of rent.
 A number of provisions are listed in the Code obligating how the ongoing relationship will be developed and continue.
 Finally, if the parties cannot reach agreement, the issue is then to be referred to the relevant State of Dispute Resolution Authority for a binding mediation.
 Obviously, and to bring an early certainty to the relationship, there is no reason why private mediation cannot be implemented and, provided the parties can agree, a binding agreement is then entered into.
-For a number of reasons, a facilitative mediation which is only binding once the parties can agree is widely considered a better forum than to attend at what must be a binding session.
+For a number of reasons, a facilitative mediation which is only binding once the parties can agree is widely considered a better forum than attending what must be a binding session.

-If you need assistance with your lease during the time of covid-19 please get in touch by filling out our online enquiry form with details of your matter and we will get back to you as soon as possible.
+If you need assistance with your commercial lease during the time of covid-19 please get in touch by filling out our online enquiry form with details of your matter and we will get back to you as soon as possible.